tieguanyin-dev/LocalWebCrawler/README.md

-# Local Web Dorks
+# Local Web Indexing
-A local web dorking python scripts for your target website.
+A local web indexing python scripts for your target website.

 For windows, you will need to